quartz-labs/docs/docs/how-it-works.md

 This means that unlike with a fiat bank, DeFi protocols cannot lend out more money than they have received as deposits, and if users don't repay their loans their collateral is simply sold.

-The ratio of your collateral's value to your outstanding loans is describe in your account health.
+The ratio of your collateral's value to your outstanding loans is described by your account health.
 100% account health means you have no outstanding loans.
 0% account health means your collateral has reached the point where it no longer covers the loan, and will be sold.

 ## Account health notifications